Bag of Genres for Video Retrieval: Introduction

-The retrieval of videos by genre is a challenging application, as videos may be composed of visually different excerpts.
+The retrieval of videos by content is a challenging application, as videos may be composed of visually different excepts.
 For instance, a news video can comprise multiple categories, like sports, documentary, health, and others.
 A video retrieval system aiming at retrieving videos with similar content should be aware of such property in order to obtain better results.

-In this paper, we focus on video retrieval by genre based only on visual information.
+In this paper, we focus on video retrieval based only on visual information.
 No tags or textual descriptions are considered.
 One important step in this scenario is feature extraction from videos.
 There are mainly two kinds of feature descriptors for videos: descriptors that consider motion and descriptors based on isolated frames.
 Motion-based descriptors usually obtain space-time interest points and extract histograms of those local points or obtain histogram of motion patterns~\cite{ICIP_2011_Almeida}.
 Descriptors based on isolated frames are usually derived from image feature extraction.
 Frames are represented individually and then a pooling function can be used to obtain the video feature vector.
 The advantage of the first kind of descriptors is obviously the encoding of transitions between frames.
-The advantage of the second kind is the large number of descriptors already proposed for image representation.
+The advantage of the second kind is the possibility to use the large number of descriptors already proposed for image representation.

 Regardless of motion, many of the state-of-the-art solutions for feature extraction are based on visual dictionaries.
 Such dictionaries are commonly based on local patches, which are semantically poor.
 Therefore, both kinds of descriptors usually present the same property: the video feature vector has few semantics from the human perspective.